Reiten966/Polyformer/Electronics/README.md

 - Build firmware image

    1. SSH into your pi and type
-      `cd ~/klipper/
+      `cd ~/klipper/`
-      make menuconfig`
+      `make menuconfig`

-   2. `Building the micro-controller` with the configuration shown below.
+   2. Building the micro controller with the configuration shown below.
       * [*] Enable extra low-level configuration options
       * Micro-controller Architecture = `Raspberry Pi RP2040`
       * IF USE USB